abhishek-kumar-code/Redfish_Public/Specification.md

 #### Event subscription types

-The Redfish service requires a client or administrator to create subscriptions to receive events.
+The Redfish Service requires a client or administrator to create subscriptions to receive events.
 There are two methods of creating a subscription: directly by sending an HTTP POST to the subscription collection, or indirectly when a [Server-Sent Events (SSE)](#sse-eventservice) connection is opened for the Event Service.

 ##### POST to the subscription collection method

-The client locates the Event Service by traversing the Redfish service interface.
+The client locates the Event Service by traversing the Redfish Service interface.
 The Event Service is found off of the Service Root as described in the Redfish Schema for that service.

-When the service has been discovered, clients subscribe to messages by sending an HTTP POST to the URI of the resource collection for `Subscriptions` in the Event service.
-This request includes the URI where an [event receiver](#redfish-event-receiver) expects events to be sent, as well as the type of events to send.
-When an event is triggered within the Redfish service, the service sends an event to that URI.
-Find the specific syntax of the subscription body in the Redfish Schema `EventDestination` definition.
+When the service has been discovered, clients subscribe to messages by sending a HTTP POST to the URI of the Resource Collection for "Subscriptions" in the Event Service.
+This request includes the URI where an event-receiver client expects events to be sent, as well as the type of events to be sent.
+The Redfish Service will then, when an event is triggered within the service, send an event to that URI.
+The specific syntax of the subscription body is found in the Redfish Schema definition for "EventDestination".

 On success, the Event Service shall return an HTTP status 201 (CREATED) and the Location header in the response shall contain a URI giving the location of the newly created subscription resource.
 The body of the response, if any, shall contain a representation of the subscription resource conforming to the "EventDestination" schema.
 Sending an HTTP GET to the subscription resource shall return the configuration of the subscription.
 Clients begin receiving events once a subscription has been registered with the service and do not receive events retroactively.
 Historical events are not retained by the service.